stgeorgeshurstville/bulletin/_docs/song.md

 ## 9:30am
 1. Holy Forever
-2. All creatures of our God and King
+2. Amazing Love
 3. Crown Him with many Crowns
 4. And Can It Be

 ## 4pm
 1. All creatures of our God and King
-2. Jesus is the mighty might King
+2. Jesus is the mighty mighty King
 3. When I Survey the Wonderous Cross
 4. All glory be to Christ